We are open - safety is our top priority!

 There are many different aspects to dental surgery, which deals with the diagnosis and care of diseases, defects, and injuries of the mouth, teeth, gums, jaw, and face.
 More formally known as oral and maxillofacial surgery, this dental specialty requires several years of education and practice beyond dental school.
 Oral surgery itself deals with issues and surgery of the mouth.
 Surgery of the jaw and face is called maxillofacial surgery.
 Surgery to correct jaw misalignment is called orthognathic surgery.

-If you require oral surgery in Miami, we are happy to answer your question,”Where do I find skilled dental surgery near me?”
+If you require oral surgery in Kendall, we are happy to answer your question,”Where do I find skilled dental surgery near me?”
 Our surgeons are experienced, professional, and compassionate, ensuring that you receive the attentive care you need.
 Call us today to learn more.

 What Oral Maxillofacial Surgery Services Are Available?